 The towns of Durango, Silverton, and Pagosa Springs serve as the best jumping-off points for a trip into the Weminuche.
-The Durango-Silverton narrow guage railroad is a popular option for hikers and sight-seers to visit the western end of the area.
+The Durango-Silverton narrow guage railroad is a popular option for hikers and sight-seers desiring to visit the western end of the area.

 A pleasant time to visit the Weminuche wilderness is mid-July to early September.
 Winter snow can last until early July.
 During the summer monsoon season, stormy weather will affect your backcountry experience July through early September.
 Whenever visiting the Colorado high country, always be prepared for rain or even snow.
 See the Colorado Backpacking Guide for more information about Colorado backcountry safety and trip planning.